Jonastjep/CRAPy/README.md

 # CRAPy Project

-The Controlable Rover Automation Project (CRAPy using Python).
-This project is built on the Swappy rover and tries to add new functionalities to it.
+The **Controlable Rover Automation Project (CRAPy)** is project is built on the Swappy rover and tries to add new functionalities to it.

 # Project Daily Progress Report